Pringley/secure-atm/PROTOCOL.markdown

 amount specified; if it receives an `ErrorMessage` with the correct nonces, it tells the user to try again.

-If the ATM does not receive a `WithdrawResponse` *or* an `ErrorMessage` within 30 seconds, it does **not** vend cash and instead tells the user there has been a communication error and the ATM cannot verify if their account has been debited.
-The ATM also provides the user with a timestamped SHA512 HMAC of the transaction (including nonces).
+If the ATM does not receive a `WithdrawResponse` *or* an `ErrorMessage`, it does **not** vend cash and instead tells the user there has been a communication error and the ATM cannot verify if their account has been debited.
+The ATM also provides the user with a SHA512 HMAC of the transaction nonces.
 The user can take this to a Bank office, where an employee can then verify the HMAC against the Bank's transaction log and give the user his or her cash.
 (The employee then transmits the HMAC to all other employees so a malicious user can't reuse it.)

 ## `TransferRequest` and `TransferResponse`